VenomLxop/powerbi-adventureworks-business-intelligence-dashboard/README.md

 ---------------------------------------------------
- AdventureWorks Business Intelligence Dashboard
+📊 AdventureWorks Business Intelligence Dashboard

       Power BI | DAX | Power Query
 ---------------------------------------------------
-📊 AdventureWorks Business Intelligence Dashboard | Power BI

 The **AdventureWorks Business Intelligence Dashboard** is an end-to-end Business Intelligence project developed using Microsoft Power BI.
 This project demonstrates the complete BI workflow—from data extraction and transformation to data modeling, DAX calculations, and interactive dashboard development.